Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S9 Security/Lesson1.md

 ### Wrap Up
 - With all this said, any developer serious about launching a protocol needs to be serious about security and this includes likely getting an audit.
 - In the next lesson we're going to discuss what a smart contract audit is, and how developers can prepare for an audit when they're getting ready to deploy.
 - Security is very much important for both development and live protocols.
+Better spend a budget in security than loose everything because of not audditting smart contracts.
 - See you there!